What you need to know

 When to ask Tarion for a conciliation

+If your builder has not resolved a warranted item during the builder repair period, you may request a conciliation from Tarion to inspect the item any time after a form has been submitted, up until the next form submission date.
 If you do not request a conciliation within this period, Tarion may not be able to assist you with your warranty claim items.

-*Effective September 14, 2020, homeowners will have a 10-day grace period on the 30-Day and Year-End request for conciliation periods.
+Homeowners with a warranty start date on or after May 1, 2024 have a 10-day grace period on the 30-Day and Year-End request for conciliation periods.
 For more information about these and other interim measures to protect homeowners, click here.

 Timeline Exceptions for Conciliation Requests